ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 ## port

-This key is used to indicate the target port for connection.
+This key is used to indicate the target port for connection (({{SVCB}} Section 6.2)).
 If omitted, the client SHALL use the default port for each transport protocol (853 for DNS over TLS, 443 for DNS over HTTPS).

 This key is automatically mandatory if present.